WCSCourses/PRS_2025/group_projects/gpbase.md

 ## Questions
 Qn1.
 Do you think the PRSmix approach will predict well in continental Africans?
-Discuss?<br>
+Please state your reasons in favor of or against<br>
 Qn2.
 What metrics will you use to evaluate the predictivity of the PRS for the trait you have been assigned?<br>
 Qn3.
 May you outline the steps and sample code you will use to apply the PRSmix approach to the trait you have been assigned?<br>
 Qn4.
 Apply you analysis plan in Qn3 and determine the predictivity of the intergrated PRS using the PRSmix approach.<br>